klux21/science_stuff/README.txt

 - E=mc² should only be used as a rough estimate within nuclear physics.
   There exist empirical data of nuclear processes where the released energy exceeds E=mc².
-- A Lorentz contraction doesn't exists.
+- A Lorentz contraction doesn't exist.
 Instead there exists an elongation of moving objects for a stationary observer with the length relation l=γl'.
 - Photons do not change their energy, wavelength or frequency in the gravitational field.